Catrobat: Projects

 The Catrobat's apps have already been used in several large research studies, both on international as well as national levels, and are of sufficient complexity to allow to cover all relevant areas of interest and activities of teenagers.
-For example, during the Horizon 2020 No One Left Behind project, Pocket Code has been adopted for school purposes and has been developed and evaluated in a large-scale European study.
-Further, during the national RemoteMentor project (2018) funded by NetIdee, effective mentoring/online help options for female teenagers in particular have been tested and integrated in our services to foster collaborative and engaging project work online.
+For example, during the Horizon 2020 No One Left Behind project, Pocket Code was adopted for school purposes and has been developed and evaluated in a large-scale European study.
+Further, during the national RemoteMentor project (2018) funded by NetIdee, effective mentoring/online help options for female teenagers in particular have been tested and integrated into our services to foster collaborative and engaging project work online.
 The Code'n'Stitch project funded by FFG/FEMtech started in September 2018.
 During this project, the app has been extended with the option to program embroidery machines.
-In this way, self-made patterns and designs can be stitched on t-shirts, pants or even bags.
+In this way, self-made patterns and designs can be stitched on t-shirts, pants, or even bags.
 Patterns and different forms can be created using Pocket Code's visual programming language.